Spa Valley Railway » Family Events

 History of the Cuckoo Line

 The Cuckoo Line was built by the London Brighton and South Coast Railway (LB&SCR) in two sections, starting with the branch from Polegate to Hailsham, which opened to traffic on 14 May 1849.
-It diverged from the main Eastbourne to London line at Polegate and ran northwards to the market town of Hailsham, which was the terminus for 31 years until the line through to Eridge was completed and opened in September 1880.
+It diverged from the Eastbourne to London line at Polegate and ran northwards to the market town of Hailsham, which was the terminus for 31 years until the line through to Eridge was completed and opened in September 1880.

-The line between Eridge and Tunbridge Wells West remained open until 1985 and, of course, was re-opened in 1997 as the Spa Valley Railway.
+The line between Eridge and Tunbridge Wells West remained open until 1985 and, of course, was reopened in 1997 as the Spa Valley Railway.
 We’re delighted to be hosting this event to commemorate 60 years since the closure of this famous line!

 Visiting Locomotives: